🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 7. Keep in mind that most jet skis require acceleration to turn, which is when most riders tend to capsize.
 To avoid capsizing a jet ski, keep the load balanced and centered.

 Just remember to take things slow and always drive defensively.
-It's so easy to lose control of a jet ski so make sure you and others around are safe.
+It's so easy to lose control of a jet ski, so ensure you and the others around you are safe.

 Jumping a wake is extremely thrilling, but the first few jumps can be intimidating.
 One great tip: Remember to always cross a wake or large waves at a 90° angle to maintain lateral stability.